10 Facts About Cocaine You Probably Did Not Already know

 Cocaine Effects on Sperm

 When cocaine enters the bloodstream, it increases neurotransmitters (chemical signals) like dopamine and norepinephrine.
-These neurotransmitters are important for the development of new cells and tell the cells how to build their inner structures correctly.
+These neurotransmitters are important for developing new cells and tell the cells how to build their inner structures correctly.
 Therefore, these signals must be carefully regulated to produce new functioning sperm cells.
 Additionally, cocaine also causes blood vessels to constrict (tighten) and deliver less oxygen to some tissue.
-If tissue loses blood flow and oxygen over a long time, the cells can die.
+The cells can die if the tissue loses blood flow and oxygen over time.

 According to the National Center for Biotechnology Information (NCBI), the ability of cocaine to decrease the percentage of motile sperm at high concentrations may explain the decreased sperm motility associated with cocaine use.
 Cocaine’s ability to augment sperm penetration at low concentrations suggests an interaction of cocaine with the sperm adrenergic system.